shwetha998/AtliQ-sales-excel/README.md

 - Interpreting and communicating insights from complex sales reports
 - Designing user-friendly, purpose-driven dashboards
 - Ensuring clarity, accuracy, and consistency in reporting
 - Following a structured and efficient approach to report planning

+---

+## ✅ Conclusion
+This project helped me apply my skills, learn continuously, and grow as a data professional.
+I'm excited to take these learnings into future projects.